 About Our Staff

-Music Therapists hold degrees in music therapy at the bachelor's, master’s, and doctorate levels.
+Music Therapists at Nationwide Children’s Hospital hold degrees in music therapy at the bachelor's and master’s levels.

 They are nationally certified by the Certification Board for Music Therapists and hold the Music Therapist Board Certified (MT-BC) credential.
 In addition, Music Therapists working in the Neonatal Intensive Care Unit (NICU) receive post-graduate training through the National Institute for Infant and Child Medical Music Therapy

 Music Therapy Internship

 What it is: Nationwide Children’s Hospital is an American Music Therapy Association National Roster Internship Site.
 Interns will be exposed to all inpatient areas of the hospital as well as selected outpatient populations and will lead both group and individual sessions under the support and supervision of our music therapy team.